A Basic Introduction to the Hobby

 There are four types of shows and events in which your model can compete: postal shows, photo shows, online photo shows and live shows.

-Online Photo Shows are very similar to Photo Shows but instead of posting your photographs to the showholder you upload your models digital photos onto a host website such as Webshots, Photobucket or Facebook.
-As the entrant you will need to upload your digital pictures onto the host website, as per the showholders instructions, they will give you the details needed such as the password and any rules you need to follow such as image size and amount per class.
+Online Photo Shows are very similar to Photo Shows but instead of posting your photographs to the showholder you upload your models digital photos onto a host website such as Smugmug, Facebook or one of the dedicated model horse showing websites.
+As the entrant you will need to upload your digital pictures onto the host website, as per the showholders instructions, they will give you the details needed such as the password and any rules you need to follow such as the entry fee, image size and max amount per person per class limit.
 Results are normally emailed to you after the show.

 See the List of Events page for a list of all upcoming Live Shows.